mouneeshwarip/Curry-Tales/README.md

 * I have to thank my dear partner for being so patient since there is not a lot of free time and yet she fully supports me on a daily basis

-* I am also thankful for my co-student [Marceillo](https://github.com/Marceillo) and [Jan](https://github.com/yanidruffy), who I worked closely together, and who helped me with questions, gave their input and in times of question.
+* I am also thankful for my co-student Sebastian and Jan, who I worked closely together, and who helped me with questions, gave their input and in times of question.

 * A big thank you goes out to the Tutors who have helped me along my fourth protfolio project

-* I would like to thank my mentor <!-- Check some image here--> for giving me the right pointers in the first meeting and my second mentor <!-- Check some image here--> for helping me finish the project and giving me very valuable advice.
+* I would like to thank my mentor for giving me the right pointers in the first meeting and for helping me finish the project and giving me very valuable advice.

 [Back to top](<#table-of-content>)